Walnut Wood Characteristics: Color, Grain Pattern, Uses, and More

 How to Maintain Walnut-Made Furniture

 When cleaning walnut workpieces, never use abrasive products, or they’ll damage the surface.
-The best you can do is to regularly dust the furniture and wipe the spills immediately to avoid lingering marks.
-It would also be best to keep the walnut furniture away from direct sunlight.
+My best advice is to regularly dust the furniture and wipe the spills immediately to avoid lingering marks.
+And do yourself a favor — keep the walnut furniture away from direct sunlight.

 Conclusion